TeunTheunissen/Oracle_Visualizer/README.md

 Copy the contents of the downloaded zip file in a dir. ex. \My Documents\Processing\Oracle_Visualizer

-Open the processing software and open the file
+Open the processing software and open the file.
 \My Documents\Processing\Oracle_Visualizer\Oracle_Visualizer.pde

 See the wiki for more help and pictures of the sample dependencie file.